Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Formulation of the Long-Term Collision Avoidance Problem

 \subsection{Collision Avoidance Optimal Control Problem}

 The original \gls{ca} \gls{ocp} in the continuous domain is stated as follows

-where $\vec{u}(t) = [u_1(t)$ $u_2(t)$ $u_3(t)]\transp$.
-In Problem \ref{eq:ocp}, \cref{eq:ocpObj} is the fuel minimization objective function, \cref{eq:ocpDyn} is the dynamics constraint, \cref{eq:ocpPc} is the collision avoidance constraint, \cref{eq:ocpInit} is the initial state bound, \cref{eq:nonconvexU} is a non-convex equality constraint on the control variable and \cref{eq:ocpUmax} is the bound on the maximum value of the control action.
+where $\vec{u}(t) = [u_1(t)$ $u_2(t)$ $u_3(t)]\transp$ and the state of the primary is indicated with $\vec{x}$; $P_C(\cdot):\mathbb{R}\rightarrow\mathbb{R}$ is the \gls{pc} function which is equal to $P_C^0$ at the starting time and is monotonically increasing during the conjunction; it must always be kept below the threshold $\pclim$.
+In Problem \eqref{eq:ocp}, \cref{eq:ocpObj} is the fuel minimization objective function, \cref{eq:ocpDyn} is the dynamics constraint, \cref{eq:ocpPc} is the \gls{pc} constraint, \cref{eq:ocpInit} is the initial state bound, \cref{eq:nonconvexU} is a non-convex equality constraint on the control variable and \cref{eq:ocpUmax} is the bound on the maximum value of the control action.
 The mass loss due to the maneuver is not considered in the equations of motion because it is deemed negligible \cite{Armellin2021}.